Property Tax Reduction Program

 First time applicants are required to show proof of status, and U.S. residency when filing.
 All applicants are required to provide proof of

 income and deductions.
-If you are missing some of this information, complete as much of the form as possible, sign and return it to the County
+If you are missing some of this information, we will complete as much of the form as possible and have you sign it

 Once the application is accepted and approved at the county level, it is sent to the state for final approval.
 Questions regarding the status

 of an application at that point should to be directed to the State Tax Commission.
 If the application is approved by the state, a reduction will